Huo Qubing: Death and legacy

 Emperor Wu offered to help Huo Qubing build up a household for marriage.
 Huo Qubing, however, answered that "the Xiongnu are not yet eliminated, why should I start a family?" (匈奴未滅，何以家為？), a statement that became an inspirational Chinese patriotic motto.
 Though Huo Qubing was recorded as a quietly spoken man of few words, he was far from humble.
 Sima Qian noted in Shiji that Huo Qubing paid little regard to his men, refusing to share his food with his soldiers, and regularly ordering his troops to conduct cuju games despite them being short on rations.
 When Emperor Wu suggested him to study The Art of War by Sun Tzu and Wuzi by Wu Qi, Huo Qubing claimed that he naturally understood war strategies and had no need to study.
 When his subordinate Li Gan (李敢, son of Li Guang) assaulted Wei Qing, the latter forgave the incident.
 Huo Qubing, on the other hand, refused to tolerate such disrespect towards his uncle and personally shot Li Gan during a hunting trip.
 Emperor Wu covered for Qubing, stating that Li Gan was "killed by a deer".

 When it came to military glory, Huo Qubing was said to be more generous.
-One story about him told of when Emperor Wu awarded Huo a jar of precious wine for his achievement, he poured it into a creek so all his men drinking the water could share a taste of it, giving the name to the city of Jiuquan (酒泉, literally "wine spring").
+One story about him told of when Emperor Wu awarded Huo a jar of precious wine for his achievement, he poured it into a creek so all his men drinking the water could share a taste of it, giving the name to the city of Jiuquan (酒泉, literally "spring of alcohol).

 Huo Qubing died in 117 BC at the early age of 23.
 After Huo Qubing's death, the aggrieved Emperor Wu ordered the elite troops from the five border commanderies to line up all the way from Chang'an to Maoling, where Huo Qubing's tomb was constructed in the shape of the Qilian Mountains to commemorate his military achievements.
 Huo Qubing was then posthumously appointed the title Marquess of Jinghuan (景桓侯), and a large "Horse Stomping Xiongnu" (馬踏匈奴) stone statue was built in front of his tomb, near Emperor Wu's tomb of Maoling.

 Huo Qubing was among the most decorated military commanders in Chinese history.
 The Eastern Han dynasty historian Ban Gu summarized in his Book of Han Huo Qubing's achievements with a poem:

-The Champion of Piaoji, fast and brave.

-Six long-distance assaults, like lightning and thunder.

-Watering horse at Lake Baikal, conducting rituals at Khentii Mountains.
+An agile horseman and the best of the military, fast and brave, six long-distance assaults, like lightning and thunder, watering horse at Lake Baikal, conducting rituals at Khentii Mountains.

-Conquering the area west of great river, establishing commanderies along Qilian Mountains.
+conquering the area west of great river, establishing commanderies along Qilian Mountains.